usnistgov/sesame/doc/physics/discretization.rst

 .. math::
     A_{ij} = \frac{\partial F_i}{\partial x_j}

-Here is a small subset of what the :math:`A` matrix looks like for our problem.
+Here is a small subset of the :math:`A` matrix for our problem.
 We have only explicitly shown the row which corresponds to :math:`f_n^i` (here we drop the super/sub script convention set up to distinguish between sites and links, for the sake of writing things more compactly):